bipio-server/node-favitest/README.md

 Falls through from parsed HTML headers, then HTTP response headers, then default /favicon.ico.
 When a URL has been derived, it is confirmed with a HTTP HEAD request after following any redirects.

-Callback produces an error, resolved URL, file suffix and mime type.
+Callback produces an error, resolved URL, file suffix, mime type and domain name

 Enjoy.